autogluon/autogluon/README.md

 ## 💾 Installation

-AutoGluon is supported on Python 3.8 - 3.11 and is available on Linux, MacOS, and Windows OS.
+AutoGluon is supported on Python 3.8 - 3.11 and is available on Linux, MacOS, and Windows.

 You can install AutoGluon with: